SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ### Loading a content

 There are some major changes when it comes to content loading.
-The first one is that the packages uses *promises*, as mentioned above, so from now the operations can be *awaited*.
+The first one is that the packages use *promises*, as mentioned above, so from now on the operations can be *awaited*.

-The second one is that we've eliminated a lot of unneccessary data transformations, so you can work with the plain serialized data object from the response itself.
-This also means that you cannot use "instanceof"-type checks on these object, you can use the "Type" property at runtime and *generics* in Typescript during development.
+The second one is that we've eliminated many unneccessary data transformations, so you can work with the plain serialized data object from the response itself.
+This also means that you cannot use "instanceof"-type checks on these object, you can use the "Type" property at runtime and *generics* in TypeScript during development.

-There are two methods - load and loadCollection - that can be used for loading single contents / one-to-one references and collections / on-to-many references.
+There are two methods - load and loadCollection - that can be used for loading single contents / one-to-one references and collections / one-to-many references.

 ```ts
 const portalUsers = await repo.loadCollection<User>({